Changes (Black Sabbath song): Release history

-Yungblud version
+Back to the Beginning version

-A live recording of Yungblud's cover of the song from the Back to the Beginning concert was released as a charity single on 18 July 2025, featuring Frank Bello on bass, Nuno Bettencourt on guitar, Sleep Token II on drums, and Adam Wakeman on keyboards.
+A live recording of Yungblud's performance of the song from the Back to the Beginning concert was released as a charity single on 18 July 2025, featuring Frank Bello on bass, Nuno Bettencourt on guitar, Sleep Token II on drums, and Adam Wakeman on keyboards.

 Rhys Buchanan of Rolling Stone said Yungblud's performance at the 5 July 2025 benefit concert, which he dedicated to Diogo Jota, "stopped the stadium in its tracks".

 Following Ozzy Osbourne's death in July 2025, the song debuted at number 1 on the UK Singles Downloads Chart.
 All proceeds will go to benefit Acorns Children's Hospice, Birmingham Children's Hospital and Cure Parkinson's.

-This version was nominated for the Grammy Award for Best Rock Performance at the 68th Annual Grammy Awards.
+This version won the Grammy Award for Best Rock Performance at the 68th Annual Grammy Awards.